Making a refugee claim

-Effective 19 August 2020, the Refugee Appeal Division (RAD) of the IRB reinstates the time limits for filing a notice of appeal or perfecting an appeal that were temporarily suspended on 15 March 2020.
+Effective 19 August 2020, the Refugee Appeal Division (RAD) of the Immigration Refugee Board (IRB) reinstates the time limits for filing a notice of appeal or perfecting an appeal that were temporarily suspended on 15 March 2020.
 This means that a notice of appeal or appellant’s record due between 1 January 2020 to 18 August 2020 inclusive, must be submitted to the RAD by 19 August 2020.
 Read the practice notice on resumption of time limits at the Refugee Appeal Division (RAD) on the IRB’s website.

 As of 2 November 2020, the Refugee Appeal Division (RAD) will now schedule virtual hearings for all appeals that require a hearing.
 Appellants or their representatives will be asked to confirm their availability for the proposed hearing date and can request an in-person hearing if they have specific concerns with holding the hearing virtually.
 The RAD will consider these requests on a case-by-case basis.
 Find out more about the IRB’s measures related to COVID-19 on the IRB’s website.

 Submission of documents

 Currently, you are able to provide the Refugee Appeal Division (RAD) with documents by mail, fax, email or ePost Connect.
 In-person correspondence will not be accepted until further notice.
 The RAD will use Canada Post’s epost Connect to exchange documents electronically with registered users.
 Read the instructions on sending correspondence on the IRB’s website.

 For those applying for a Pre-Removal Risk Assessment (PRRA)